 (b) the students are aged 16 years or older.

-(10c) A special facility licence may be granted for the purpose of allowing the sale or supply by a vocational education and training institution of liquor produced as part of an approved viticulture course conducted by the institution.
+(10c) A special facility licence may be granted for the purpose of allowing the sale or supply by a vocational education and training institution or higher education institution of liquor produced as part of an approved viticulture course conducted by the institution.

 (10d) A special facility licence may be granted for the purpose referred to in subregulation (10c) only if —